EffectOrientedProgramming/book/Chapters/04_Initialization.md

     printLine("main.run complete").run
 ```

-`showType` is a hidden function which produces a ZIO that displays type information for an object.
+`showType` is a hidden function producing a ZIO that displays type information for an object.
 `makeY` produces a ZIO, which is an un-executed program.
 We execute it with `.run` and capture the result in `r`.
 The result in `r` is a `Y` object, the one we return at the end of `makeY`.